bobbicodes/mecca/README.md

 As you might expect, each line is a note and its octave (**"s" stands for sharp**, "r" for rest) followed by its synth type (tri=triangle wave, square=square wave), followed by its length (eighth, etrip, quarter, qtrip, half).
 One file is used per instrument.
 You'll likely find that by copy/pasting sections it is possible to build songs extremely quickly.

+## To change the drum pattern

+Edit line `103` of the `mecca` script:

+`sox drum-h-eighth.wav drum-h-teenth.wav drum-h-teenth.wav drum-s-eighth.wav drum-h-teenth.wav drum-h-teenth.wav "$song"-drums.wav`

+This command creates the sample `<song>-drums.wav` consisting of 3 hi-hats (1/8 note followed by 2 1/16 notes), an 1/8-note snare and 2 more 1/16-note hi-hats.
+For a different beat, change it to whatever you'd like.

 ## LICENSE

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.